 Urban forests promote both physical health, through recreation space and reduced rates of asthma, high blood pressure and diabetes, as well as mental health benefits such as stress reduction, a greater sense of safety (reduced crime rates) and community.
 They also improve air quality and water filtration, as well as reduce temperatures, making cities more liveable.
 Urban tree cover also provides habitat for wildlife and promotes biodiversity.
 Availability of urban forests can also increase property values and improve visitor perceptions of business districts.
 We derive more value from urban trees than we spend in maintenance.
 With all the positive evidence in favour of urban forests, a few minor annoyances doesn’t seem like much!

-What we’re doing
+What we’re up to

-The Bigger the Tree the Better!
+The Bigger The Better!

 By 2005, it became clear that a new tree was the only solution and a collective effort to replace it was launched.
 Centre Wellington Public Works removed the old tree, the Grand River Conservation Authority donated a healthy new native white spruce and Centre Wellington Hydro funded the cost of spading in our new tree.

 Community fanfare and celebration welcomed the tree on Earth Day 2006.